 To ensure a safe and pleasant visit to Cabrillo National Monument, please take a moment to review some safety tips.

 For your safety and to protect the ecosystem, please stay on designated trails.

 Bicycling is allowed on paved roadways only.
 Please be cautious as vehicles share the roadways.

 For the safety of fellow visitors, skate boards, roller blades, and skates are prohibited on all surfaces.

 Swimming, surfing and diving are prohibited within park boundaries (the park boundary extends 300 yards from the shore).
 This is for your safety and to protect the intertidal ecosystem.

-Last updated: May 9, 2018
+Last updated: October 21, 2018